Apeksh742/Docker_with_Ansible/README.md

 ## Usage And Full Guide:

-You can find the full guide [here](https://apeksh742.medium.com/deploying-web-server-on-docker-using-ansible-on-ec2-instance-4b898770f4e1)
+You can find the full guide [here](https://apeksh742.medium.com/deploying-web-server-on-docker-using-ansible-on-ec2-instance-4b898770f4e1) in my blog.